top of page

 The Great Tribulation

 Luke's gospel includes Jesus saying: "When you see Jerusalem" [Luke 21:20].
 Matthew adds: "There will be great tribulation, such as has not been since the beginning of the world until this time, no, nor ever shall be" [Matthew 24:21].
 Luke provides further background and states: These are days of vengeance" connecting Hosea indictment against Israel for rejecting God with Jesus judgment of Jerusalem [Luke 21:22; Hosea 9:7; Matthew 23:37-38].
 Luke reinforced that the destruction of Jerusalem was due to their rejection of Christ.
-"There have been greater numbers of deaths but never so high a percentage of a great city's population so thoroughly and painfully exterminated and enslaved as during the fall of Jerusalem."
-[10] Considering scholarly consensus that Christ’s forewarning of "great tribulation" had already occurred, Christians should not expect an additional great tribulation with modern militaries encompassing Jerusalem, the Antichrist placing an "abomination of desolation" on the altar of a rebuilt temple, or Jews fleeing into the mountains.
+"There have been greater numbers of deaths-six million in the Nazi death camps, mostly Jews, and an estimated twenty million under Stalin, but never so high a percentage of a great city's population so thoroughly and painfully exterminated and enslaved as during the fall of Jerusalem."
+[14] Considering scholarly consensus that Christ’s forewarning of "great tribulation" had already occurred, Christians should not expect an additional great tribulation with modern militaries encompassing Jerusalem, the Antichrist placing an "abomination of desolation" on the altar of a rebuilt temple, or Jews fleeing into the mountains.
 There is no biblical evidence that such an event would occur again in the last days.

 The Rise of False Messiahs and False Prophets

 Other false messiahs led revolts against Rome from around 66 AD through the second century.
 Most notable is Ben-Kosiba, a Jewish general who revolted against Rome in 115-132 AD and was initially successful in his military conquest.
 Ben-Kosiba was very popular in Israel and had thousands of Jewish followers.
 The Jews desperately wanted to be free from Roman occupation, and their zeal for freedom heightened their messianic expectations.
 As a result, Akiva Ben-Joseph, a Jewish Rabbi foolishly declared him to be "Bar Kokhba" which means "son of a star," a title recorded in Numbers 24:17 referencing the Messiah.
-When Rabbi Akiva applied the messianic scripture and prophecy to Shimon Ben-Kosiba, he was labeled a false prophet, and Kosiba a false messiah [12 Bar Kokhba PG.
-23].
-There are other false messiahs and false prophets that have appeared "claiming to be somebody" since Jesus prophesied of their coming until the present day.
-"All of these things are characteristic of the entire period between Christ's two advents" [12] pg 131 and not confined to the apostolic age as preterists believe.
-"For the most part, preterists see that many of the prophecies of Revelation (chapters 4-19) and the first portion of the Olivet discourse [Mt 24:2-35] were fulfilled during the period AD 30 to AD 70" [13 pg.3 Orr]
+When Rabbi Akiba applied the messianic scripture and prophecy to Shimon Ben-Kosiba, he was labeled a false prophet, and Kosiba a false messiah.
+[16]

 The Second Coming of the Messiah

-In Matthew 24:29-31 Jesus said "Immediately after the tribulation of those days" connecting this verse with the "great tribulation" he mentioned in [Matthew 24:21] which refers to the destruction of Jerusalem and the Jewish temple.
-Luke's account of this passage adds: "Jerusalem will be trodden down by the Gentiles until the times of the Gentiles are fulfilled" which confirms the Ashkenazi Jews currently dwelling in Jerusalem are not descendants of Shem but are Gentiles according to scripture, and descend from the lineage of Japheth [Genesis 10:1-5].
+In Matthew 24:29 Jesus said "Immediately after the tribulation of those days" connecting this verse with the "great tribulation" he mentioned in [Matthew 24:21] which refers to the destruction of Jerusalem and the Jewish temple.
+Luke's account of this passage adds: "Jerusalem will be trodden down by the Gentiles until the times of the Gentiles are fulfilled" which confirms the Ashkenazi Jews currently dwelling in Jerusalem are Gentiles and not descendants of Shem according to scripture, and descend from the lineage of Japheth [Genesis 10:1-5].
 The Lord will judge them for their lies [Ezekiel 38-39; Revelation 3:9].

 Jesus concludes verse 29 using Old Testament signs and language to describe a major change of socio-political events."The sun will be darkened, and the moon will not give its light, and the stars will fall from heaven, and the powers of the heavens will be shaken."
 This language is a reference to [Genesis 1:14-18].
 "Jesus words should bring us back to creation week where the sun, moon and stars' "the powers of heaven," are spoken of as 'signs" [1:14] that "rule" or "govern" [1:16-17] the world.
 The heavenly lights rule the day and the night, thus their function in nature becomes symbols for kings and political powers.
 In Genesis 37:9, Joseph had a dream that "the sun, moon, and eleven stars were bowing down to him," which represented his parents and his brothers bowing down to him [Genesis 37:10].
 As he was the youngest, and his parents and brothers ruled over him, his dream would come to fruition, and he would rule over them."
 [22]